joselynzhao/zhaojing1995.github.io/_posts/2020-07-05-Feature Space Regularization for Person Re-Identification with One Sample.md

 - (a) We design the Feature Space Regularization (FSR) Loss to adjust the distribution of samples in feature space.
 - .(b)Wepropose combiningtheNearestNeighbordistancewithinter-classdistance to estimate pseudo-label for unlabeled data, which we called Joint-Distance.

-==Results== ：the Rank-1 accuracy of our method outperforms the state of the art method by a large margin of 12.1 points (absolute, i.e., 67.9% vs. 55.8%) on Market-1501, and 10.1 points (absolute, i.e., 58.9% vs. 48.8%) on DukeMTMCreID, respectively.
+Results：the Rank-1 accuracy of our method outperforms the state of the art method by a large margin of 12.1 points (absolute, i.e., 67.9% vs. 55.8%) on Market-1501, and 10.1 points (absolute, i.e., 58.9% vs. 48.8%) on DukeMTMCreID, respectively.

-==Code==  ： FSR and JointDistance for ReID with one sample. （*it hasn't  been made public yet*）
+Code： FSR and JointDistance for ReID with one sample. （*it hasn't  been made public yet*）

-==Index Terms== : Person Re-Identiﬁcation, Few Shot Learning,One Shot Learning, Features Space Regularization,Joint Distance
+Index Terms : Person Re-Identiﬁcation, Few Shot Learning,One Shot Learning, Features Space Regularization,Joint Distance

 # I. INTRODUCTION
  **Most of the existing methods** adopt the supervised approach, which rely on a large amount of labeled data

-==The setup of this works==:
+The setup of this works:
 - this work is devoted to the one sample learning setting in which only one labeled sample is needed of each identity.
 - This paper adopts the same progressive learning strategy as in [8].